-The global economic regime based on the GATT/WTO and IMF systems has sustained the world economy since World War II.
+The multilateral framework based on the GATT/WTO and IMF systems has sustained the world economy since World War II.
 In both developed and developing countries, the amount of trade covered by regional trade agreements (RTAs) has increased and expanded since the 1990s.
-Today, RTAs account for a considerable share of world trade (see Figures 15-1, 15-2).
-In the European Union, 66.8% of the gross value of exports from EU member states are to other EU member states; 64.6% of the gross value of their imports are from other EU member states.
-A similar situation exists with regard to NAFTA, with 55.8% of the gross value of exports going to other NAFTA member countries.
+Today, regional trade within regionally integrated areas accounts for a considerable share of world trade (see Figures II-16-1 and II-16-2).
+In the European Union, 62.0% of the gross value of exports from EU member states are to other EU member states; 62.8% of the gross value of their imports are from other EU member states.
+A similar situation exists with regard to NAFTA, with 49.2% of the gross value of their exports going to other NAFTA member countries.